oliver32767/cork/readme.md

-Mock Web Services With Cork
+Cork
 ================================

-Cork is a wrapper for the [bottle.py](htttp://bottlepy.org/) micro web-framework designed to facilitate quickly and easily creating mock services to use while testing client applications.
+Cork is a wrapper for the [bottle.py](htttp://bottlepy.org/) micro web-framework, and is designed to enable the quick and easy creation of mock services to use while testing client applications.
-Cork extends bottle.py with a launcher-type utility, as well as a Python module, `cork`, that provides additional helper methods specific to quickly developing mock web services.
+Cork extends bottle.py with a launcher-type utility, and provides a Python module, `cork`, which provides additional helper methods specific to describing mock web services.

 Getting Started
 ------------